 Many families are preparing for school and fall sports.
 As part of these preparations, you might be arranging physicals for your kids.
 During the exam, your child’s doctor may tell you he or she has signs of scoliosis.

 I’m an orthotist, and for the last 17 years, I’ve worked with patients at Children’s Hospital of Wisconsin.
 An orthotist is a person who makes braces for most any part of the body, including back braces for kids with scoliosis.
 But I don’t do teeth, I leave that to the orthodontists!

-Scoliosis usually is diagnosed when a child is between the ages of 10 and 15, and most …Continue reading →
+Scoliosis usually is diagnosed when a child is between the ages of 10 and 15, and most …Click here to continue reading

 It was nearly three years ago, but I still remember the day.
 Our pediatrician’s nurse called to tell me that Mary, my oldest daughter, had scoliosis.
 I remember feeling scared and very emotional.
 I actually was in tears at one point.
 It was hard to imagine what the future might hold.

 Fast forward to 2012, and I realize that call was the beginning of a rollercoaster ride.
 Now I really don’t like rollercoasters, but thanks to the specialists at Children’s Hospital of Wisconsin, the ride actually has been OK.
 As a family, we’ve learned to handle the ups …Click here to continue reading

 My name is Mary, and I have scoliosis.
 I was diagnosed with it a few years ago.
 I wear my brace during the day now, but I used to wear one at night.
 Wearing a brace has affected my life in many ways, but don’t worry.
 You can still be the same you even with scoliosis.